 This email isn’t about a new sale or discount, so the sales team can sit out on this one.
 Instead, you’re telling the customer a story about your business.
 Let’s maybe get the sales team back in.

 Seriously, great emails lead to a more connected customer.
-Need a few ideas?
+Need a few ideas about how to pull off this type of customer-centric marketing strategy?
 Here are a few great examples of email newsletter topics:

 - Celebrating a win (expansion, new partnership, etc)